-Q Is OCD something that can be fully cured, or does it require lifelong management?
+Q Is obsessive-compulsive disorder a disease that can be completely cured, or does it require lifelong management?

-A Full remission is possible, but the relapse rate is high, so most cases require long-term management.
-The earlier treatment begins, the better the prognosis.
+A Complete remission is possible, but due to the high relapse rate, most patients require long-term management.
+The earlier the treatment begins, the better the prognosis.

 Detailed Answer

-- Early treatment (within 2 years of onset) — Good prognosis; full remission is more likely.
+- Early Treatment (Within 2 years of onset) — Good prognosis, high likelihood of complete remission.

-- Comorbid depression or anxiety disorders — Prognosis becomes more complex, requiring collaborative care.
+- Accompanied by depression or anxiety disorders — The prognosis becomes more complex, so multidisciplinary consultation is required.

 Related FAQs